unclewalter/brightsign_rss/README.md

 ## TODO

 - Clean up:
     - Maybe break up some of `createRSSFeed()` into smaller functions to make it more composable.
-    - `refreshRSSFeeds()`, while it works is a bit of code smell.
-This could be genericised.
 - Add function to clear orphan feeds
 - Possibly add ffmpeg integration to transcode media for target
 - Possible add imagemagick integration to resize oversized images